MitaliThorat1316/DevOps-Automation-for-E-Commerce-Application-on-AWS/README.md

 - Install Docker
   - [Install docker engine](https://docs.docker.com/engine/install/)
-  - Go to 'Install using the apt repository section' and follow the steps
+  - Go to "Install using the apt repository section" and follow the steps
   - Or you can follow the below steps:
     ```bash
     # Add Docker's official GPG key: